newville/wxmplot/doc/overview.rst

 ---------------

-The **Text and Labels** tab allows the user to set the title and labels for the X and Y axes, and to adjust the fontsize for these text and the text shown in the plot legend.
+The **Text and Labels** tab allows the user to set the title and labels for the X and Y axes, and to adjust the font size for these text and the text shown in the plot legend.
 Here, the Legend can also be customized: whether it is shown, it's location, and whether the legend entries can be clicked on to toggle the display of the corresponding line.